Cumberland Lodge has been challenging silo thinking and providing a safe space for ‘unsafe’ discussions since 1947.

 - St Catharine’s Sessions

-We have recently launched a new programme of work with schools, and we will soon be launching a Fellowship award to support early-career researchers and community practitioners.
+In 2017/18 we are launching a Fellowship award to support early-career researchers and community practitioners.

 Find out more about how we support students here.

 An inclusive environment

 Cumberland Lodge prides itself on being an inclusive, safe space for the peaceful exchange of conflicting views.
-Many of our events are 'fusion events' that bring together students and practitioners with leaders and influencers, to address the root causes and effects of social divisions.
+Many of our events are 'fusion events' that bring together students, practitioners, leaders and influencers, to address the root causes and effects of social divisions.
 We give people the opportunity to hear from leading thinkers and policy makers and to engage with people from different professional and academic backgrounds and different insights and experiences.

 Cultural and educational outreach